Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/09 - submit your exercise.md

-# Step 7: Submit Your Exercise to GitHub
+# Submit Your Exercise to GitHub

 Once your new exercise is complete and tested locally, the final step is to __push your changes to your fork on GitHub__ and open a __pull request__ to the main PySkillz repository.